pratapladhani/mcs-labs/.github/CONTRIBUTING.md

 1. Create new directory in `labs/`
 2. Add `README.md` with lab content
 3. Include images in `images/` subdirectory
-4. Commit changes - workflows will automatically generate HTML/PDF
+4. Commit changes - workflows will automatically generate HTML/PDF artifacts

 ### Modifying Existing Labs
 1. Edit the `README.md` file in the lab directory
-2. Commit changes - workflows will regenerate documentation
+2. Commit changes - workflows will regenerate documentation artifacts
-3. Generated files will be updated in `dist/` directory
+3. Generated files are available as downloadable artifacts from workflow runs

 ### Styling Changes
 1. Modify `.github/styles/html.css` for HTML appearance